 Many herbs are well known for their ability to soothe a cough.
-Herbal cough syrups, lozenges, and teas have been used throughout history and many exisitng recipes are tried and true.
-Horehound, slippery elm, mullein, wild cherry bark, lemon, and honey are the most common ingredients in cough remedies although other herbs are just as useful.
+Herbal cough syrups, lozenges, and teas have been used throughout history and many existing herbal recipes are tried and true.
+Horehound, slippery elm, mullein, wild cherry bark, lemon, and honey are the most common ingredients in cough remedies although other herbs are also useful.

 Marshmallow is a proven demulcent and expectorant.
 Take an infusion, tincture, or syrup made from the flowers or leaves.
 Combine with a phlegm reducing herb like white horehound for an effective herbal medicine.

 Hyssop is useful in the treatment of coughs associated with bronchitis and is best combined with mullein, plantain, or white horehound.
 Sage, ginger, cloves, peppermint, and rose hips are also recommended additions.

 Anise is an excellent expectorant that relaxes hard spasms.
 Anise is good for any dry, irritating cough and can be combined with thyme or hyssop.
 Use three times a day as tincture or in massage.

 Wild cherry bark is a powerful cough suppressant and is used for dry, nervous coughs or coughing associated with a sore throat.
 Combine in syrup form with licorice, garlic, onion, and slippery elm.

 A hacking smoker's cough can be temporarily relieved with a mix of two tablespoons honey, two tablespoons lemon juice, 2 tablespoons cider vinegar, and 2 tablespoons of water.
 Take a teaspoon of mixture as needed.

 Dry hard coughs benefit from inhaling steam infused with cypress, hyssop, eucalyptus essential oil , or chamomile essential oil.
 Mix essential oils or herbs in a bowl, pour on hot water, lean over bowl, and make a tent with a towel.